 augroup END

-Now that you have the environment set up, the Arduino core files downloaded, and a place to put all your projects, let's create one!
+Now that you have the environment set up, the Arduino core files downloaded, and a place to put all your projects, let's create a project!

 //